 We have become comfortably used to neat summaries of “what’s going on”.
 It seems to be part of our modern empirical paradigm and it consolidates nicely the materialistic standpoint.

 It is strange though, if you give it more thought, we are inclined to analyse and disperse rather than synthesize and concentrate, yet we like a summary, perhaps so that we can dissect it all once the general readership has been fed the plot?

 Probably one of the neatest stories we, in the west, have been fed since the time we started to learn history, is that our civilisation is founded on Greek wisdom.
-Yet, the Greeks recognised Egyptian teachings as the veritable source of knowledge and wisdom.
+Yet, the Greeks recognised Egyptian teachings as the veritable source of knowledge and wisdom, although they never acknowledged – to my awareness – that debt.
 Plato and Pythagoras, to mention just two celebrated characters, studied in Egypt for lengthy periods and borrowed heavily, as is only natural if you are learning.
-It might be an oversimplification in statement although not of intention but it was Aristotle, Plato’s acolyte, who broke with the Egyptian tradition and decided that empiricism is the way to go and that the only method to assess the world around us is with what he decided quite vicariously we humans possess, five senses.
-That of course also fits well into the physical paradigm but unfortunately disregards the human experience.
+It might be an oversimplification in statement although not of intention, but it was Aristotle, Plato’s acolyte, who broke with the Egyptian tradition and decided that empiricism is the way to go and that the only method to assess the world around us is with what he decided quite vicariously we humans possess, five senses.
+That of course also fits well into the physical paradigm, but unfortunately disregards the human experience.

 In the final analysis we know only one thing – I am.